-A very common situation for beginners that are learning to play the mandolin, is to have their mandolins failing to stay in tune.
-This is very frustrating, especially if you are not able to recognise the root cause.
+“My Mandolin will not stay in tune” is one a very common issue for beginners that are learning to play the mandolin.
+This is very frustrating, especially if you are not able to recognize the root cause.
 I have met some beginners that were so disappointed by this, that were even thinking to quit playing.

 I have to be honest and admit that I faced the same problem when I was learning the mandolin, but being very-very young, it was obvious to me that I was doing something wrong and I asked advise from my older brother and other experienced mandolinists.
 This saved me from spending a lot of time trying to figure out what is wrong and I quickly learned the pitfalls that may affect mandolin tuning stability.